hughperkins/coriander/README.md

 ### Pre-requisites

-You'll need:
 - Ubuntu 16.04
-- llvm 3.8
-- clang 3.8
-- include files from CUDA toolkit 7.5, at /usr/local/cuda-7.5/include
+- 'include' files from CUDA toolkit 7.5, at /usr/local/cuda-7.5/include
-- make
-- Have done `sudo apt-get install libc6-dev-i386`
 - OpenCL-enabled GPU, and appropriate OpenCL drivers installed for the GPU

 Other operating systems, and clang/llvm versions, might be supported, but untested.
 Your mileage may vary :-)